technomancy/emacs-starter-kit/README.markdown

 3. Launch Emacs!

-If you are missing some autoloads after an update (should manifest itself as "void function: foobar" errors) try deleting your loaddefs.el file and restarting Emacs.
+If you are missing some autoloads after an update (should manifest itself as "void function: foobar" errors) try M-x regen-autoloads.

 If you want to keep your regular ~/.emacs.d in place and just launch a single instance using the starter kit, try the following invocation: